Lawyer Claims Depp Was Misogynistic Abuser of Ex-Wife Heard

 Summarizing the defense case, Wass said that “a deep misogyny … lay at the root of Mr. Depp’s anger.”

-“Ms. Heard tolerated the violence and the abuse because she loved Mr. Depp and she believed she was capable of getting him better,” the lawyer said.
+She said Depp glamorized drug culture and had a “clique of aging male rabble-rousers,” but also aspired “to be the Southern gentleman with a young and beautiful wife.”

-But she said Heard’s attempts to help Depp kick his addictions backfired.
+Wass said a Southern gentleman required “a supplicant wife” — and Heard, a quarter-century younger than Depp, was not prepared to fulfill that role.

-“Mr. Depp was both ashamed and annoyed by what he saw as Ms. Heard’s criticism and his inadequacies and this served to inflame Mr. Depp only to make the situation worse,” the lawyer said.
+“Ms. Heard tolerated the violence and the abuse because she loved Mr. Depp and she believed she was capable of getting him better,” the lawyer said — but her attempts to help Depp “banish his Monster” only triggered his resentment.